 Instruction: The listening partner will give a pre-determined instruction and then listen with out commenting.

 Contemplation: Having received the instruction the speaking partner contemplates whats been asked and then sets out to comply with the instruction.

-Communication: The speaking partner communicates whatever arises for them as a result of thier contempation.
+Communication: The speaking partner communicates whatever arises for them as a result of their contempation.

 Acknowledgement: Once the speaking partner has completed his communication the listening partner simply acknowledges the speaking partner with, Thank You!

-Reverse Roles: The speaking partner now give the listening partner a pre-determined instruction.
+Reverse Roles: The speaking partner now gives the listening partner a pre-determined instruction.